nobleman97/devops-assessment/README.md

 ## Questions?

-If you still have some questions about this task, feel free to [ask me](mailto:davidstone097@gmail.com).
+If you still have some questions about this task, feel free to shoot me an mail at `davidstone097@gmail.com`

 # License